Maybe we'll play some Glam Rock before it's all said and done.

 It was like you hadn't heard an athlete talk like that really on a big stage in quite some time.

-And uh it kind of led to a bit of a uh small but but felt Christian resurgence in professional athletes, specifically in St. Louis.
+And it kind of led to a bit of a small but felt Christian resurgence in professional athletes, specifically in St. Louis.

-Um, but then it was like after that, the media made it an intent to make sure that Christianity was not felt in the sports world, whether that's because they are demonic or hate God, or they just think it's bad for ratings, but nonetheless, it's undeniable.
+But then it was like after that, the media made it an intent to make sure that Christianity was not felt in the sports world, whether that's because they are demonic or hate God or they just think it's bad for ratings.

-They they got rid of Sage Steele because she would put a crucifix behind her when they had the host from home during COVID.
+They got rid of Sage Steele because she would put a crucifix behind her when they had to host from home during COVID.

 CJ Stroud says, I want to praise Jesus Christ, and they cut it from his interview.